Alexander Joseph Lindo

 Alexander Joseph Lindo (1799–1867) was a Jamaican merchant, planter, member of House of Assembly of Jamaica and Custos rotulorum of St. Mary.

 Life

-He was the son of Joseph Alexandre Lindo (1777–1816) and Sarah DaSilva.
+He was the son of Joseph Alexandre Lindo (1777–1816), son of Alexandre Lindo and a brother of Abraham Alexander Lindo.
+His mother was Sarah DaSilva.

 Appointed inspector and director of the Public Hospital and Lunatic Asylum c.
 21 March 1865.